Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 Quick start
 -----------

-For security, the service must be configured on the Omeka part and the identity provider (IdP): Omeka needs to know the IdP and, the IdP requires to allow Omeka as a SAML service provider (SP).
+For security, each service must be configured on the Omeka part and the identity provider (IdP) part: Omeka needs to know each IdP and, each IdP requires to allow Omeka as a SAML service provider (SP).

 - For Omeka, go to the config form and fill the params of your IdP.
 - For the IdP, register Omeka as a service provider with the metadata provided